How to Get an Emergency Loan in the Philippines: Options, Advantages, and Disadvantages

 • Requires collateral

-• You can't get back your pawned item if you default on payments
+• Can't get back your pawned item if you default on payments

 "Pautang naman.
 Bayaran kita sa sweldo."
-It's that easy to borrow money from your loved ones when you need it.
+It's that easy to borrow money from your loved ones.
 Your ever-reliable tita, brother, BFF, or office teammate is just a phone call or text message away.

 With this kind of emergency loan in the Philippines, there are no documents required, no collateral needed, no interest to pay, and no payment due dates to worry about.
-You can just pay back what you owe when you can.
-No wonder plenty of Filipinos are indebted to their family, relatives, and friends.
+Just pay back what you owe when you can.

 • No application forms and income documents required